Phil's World Pub Guides - West Yorkshire, UK

 Main Street

 Old White Lion Right at the top of the cobbled Main Street is a large multi-roomed pub with very olde-worlde (fake?) decor inside.
-There are two bars plus a restaurant and the bar menu looks good.
+There are two bars plus a restaurant and the bar food is good.
 I sat in the very comfortable smaller bar.
-They serve a small range of real ales, I had Tetley Bitter, and it looks like economisers are used.
+They serve a small range of real ales, the Tetley Bitter is spot on, and it looks like economisers are used.

 Main Street